Verge Collection Dates

 Composting is a great way to reduce your waste to landfill and help create a greener home.

 To encourage residents to start composting, we have launched a Compost at Home initiative.
-Expressions of interest were sought from residents who were interested in taking part and as a part of the program, successful applicants received a free compost bin.
-In return participants will be required to complete a feedback survey after 3, 6 and 12 months of use.
+Expressions of interest are sought from residents who are interested in taking part and as a part of the program, successful applicants receive a free compost bin.
+In return, participants will be required to complete a feedback survey within the first 12 months of use.
 This feedback will help us develop the program in the years to come.

-For more information on the program or how to compost at home, see the Compost at Home guideline or contact the City's Sustainability Officer.
+For more information on the program or how to compost at home, see the Compost at Home guideline or contact the City's Sustainability Officer on 9528 0333.

 Frequently asked questions